jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 VIDPF is comprised of two algorithms.

-The key generation algorithm, defined in {{vidpf-key-gen}} takes in a `(alpha, beta)` and outputs secret shares of `F`.
+The key generation algorithm defined in {{vidpf-key-gen}} takes in a `(alpha, beta)` and a nonce and outputs secret shares of `F`.
 The shares take the form of a pair of "keys", one for each Aggregator, and a sequence of "correction words" sent to both Aggregators.
 We define correction words in the next section.

-The key evaluation algorithm, defined in {{vidpf-key-eval}}, takes in the correction words, the Aggregator's key, the sequence of candidate prefixes, and the nonce associated with the Client's report.
+The key evaluation algorithm defined in {{vidpf-key-eval}} takes in the correction words, the Aggregator's key, the sequence of candidate prefixes, and the nonce associated with the Client's report.
 It outputs secret shares of `beta`, the share of the payload for each prefix, and a byte string known as